The critical path method or CPM is a project management technique that defines tasks required for successful project completion.

 Why you should use the critical path method

 The critical path helps optimize the project timeline accurately

 All major projects consist of smaller phases and tasks.
 In principle, the idea of successful project completion is simple.
-You have a list of tasks, you complete them, you end up with great results.
+You have a list of tasks in your online to-do list or simple online planner, you complete them, you end up with great results.
 The reality, however, is a bit different and requires more planning and attention to ensure everything goes well.
 The critical path gives more clarity and showcases true priorities, allowing the project management team to see the big picture and make smart decisions from day one.